javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 ![](proxy.svg)

 `Proxy` is a special "exotic object".
-It doesn't have own properties.
+It doesn't have its own properties.
 With an empty `handler` it transparently forwards operations to `target`.

 To activate more capabilities, let's add traps.